Legyver/selexml/README.md

 ```

 * Select all values from one-or-more elements or attributes
-  * SQL analogy: select * from table
+  * SQL analogy: select * from a specific table
 ```roomsql
 select * from course
 select * from course, lab, lecture